abinit/abinit/doc/tutorial/spin_model.md

 spin_nctime = 100               !
 Number of time steps between two writes
                                 ! into netcdf
 spin_dt = 1e-16 s               !
 Time step (seconds)
-spin_qpoint = 0.0 0.0 0.0       !
+spin_qpoint_qpoint = 0.0 0.0 0.0       !
 Wave vector for summation of spin in each
                                 ! sublattice.

 spin_write_traj = 0             ! do not write spin trajectory to netcdf file